rootCircle/blog/docs/project/bgit.md

 ---
 title: bgit
-description: Struggling with Git? bgit is a new, FLOSS command-line tool for beginners that simplifies the Git workflow aimed for beginners.
-Learn how to add, commit, and push with one easy command and avoid common mistakes with "smart rules".
+description: Struggling with Git? bgit is a new, FLOSS command-line tool that simplifies the Git workflow for beginners.
+Learn how to add, commit, and push with one easy command—and avoid common mistakes with "smart rules".
 head:
   - - meta
     - property: og:type